-Generally, you must disclose a trust and information concerning each asset held in a trust in which you, your spouse, or a dependent child has a beneficial interest.
+Generally, you must disclose a trust and information concerning each asset held in a trust in which you, your spouse, or a dependent child purchase and the securities purchased are wholly owned by the spouse or dependent child, separate and independent of the filer.
+See STOCK Act at § 12.
+Comm. on Ethics, Reminder About the Limitation on Participating in Initial Public Offerings, Nov.
+5, 2013.

+3 While interpretation of the STOCK Act regarding participation in IPOs will fall to the Securities and Exchange Commission, Department of Justice, or the courts, the opinion of the Committee is that, as drafted, the STOCK Act prohibits only the filer from participating in IPOs, but not the filer's spouse or dependent child, assuming the assets used for the has a beneficial interest.
 If you and your family members have no trusts, or if your Statement fully discloses any trust assets, check the box marked "NO."